ibm-cloud-docs/vmware/order-netapp-licenses.md

 # Ordering NetApp Licenses
 {: #order-netapp-licenses}

-To use NetApp ONTAP Select, You must install it on a VMWare vSphere 6.x server.
+To use NetApp ONTAP Select, you must install it on a VMWare vSphere 6.x server.
-NetApp ONTAP Select is only available on bare-metal that are provisioned for monthly billing.
+NetApp ONTAP Select is only available on bare metal servers that are provisioned for monthly billing.

-There are two offerings for NetApp ONTAP Select:
+ Two offerings for NetApp ONTAP Select are available:
 * Standard - uses SATA drives
 * Premium - uses Flash SSD drives

 ## Before you begin
 * Navigate to your console's device menu.
 For more information, see [Navigating to devices](/docs/infrastructure/vmware?topic=virtual-servers-navigating-devices).
-* Ensure you have any necessary account permissions and device access.
+* Make sure that you have any necessary account permissions and device access.
 Only the account owner, or a user with the **Manage Users** classic infrastructure permission, can adjust the permissions.

 For more information about permissions, see [Classic infrastructure permissions](/docs/iam?topic=iam-infrapermission#infrapermission) and [Managing device access](/docs/vsi?topic=virtual-servers-managing-device-access).